Peel neighborhoods: Introduction

 This scalability is unusual for constructions associated with the theory of \emph{magnitude} \cite{leinster2013magnitude,leinster2021entropy}.
 This theory synthesizes enriched category theory and information theory in a general notion of ``effective size'' that computationally boils down to dense linear algebra in the specific context of metric geometry.
 This typically presents a severe scaling bottleneck that peel neighborhoods are able to avoid.
 Meanwhile, the simplicity of peel neighborhoods complements their efficiency.
 The \emph{peel} of a finite metric space of negative type has an elementary definition, and a simple algorithm computes it efficiently at the small scales that peel neighborhoods use \cite{huntsman2025peeling}.

-The computational efficiency, practical simplicity, megnitude-adjacent theoretical depth, and useful performance of peel neighborhoods suggest that they can be useful for a multitude of ``microscopic'' applications in geometry and topology.
+The efficiency, simplicity, theoretical depth, and performance of peel neighborhoods suggest that they can be useful for a multitude of ``microscopic'' applications in geometry and topology.
 Here, we focus on estimating local dimension and identifying singularities in samples from stratified manifolds.

-The main contributions of this paper are the definition of peel neighborhoods \emph{per se} in \S \ref{sec:peelNeighborhoods} along with extensive experiments in \S \ref{sec:experiments} that characterize peel neighborhoods and that demonstrate their utility.
-Of particular note is \S \ref{sec:gradients}, in which we introduce a novel parameter-free and scalable singularity detection score for stratified manifolds with performance that is competitive with or better than the state of the art, while being much faster to compute.
+The main contributions of this paper are the definition of peel neighborhoods \emph{per se} in \S \ref{sec:peelNeighborhoods} along with experiments in \S \ref{sec:experiments} that characterize peel neighborhoods and that demonstrate their utility.
+Of note is \S \ref{sec:gradients}, in which we introduce a parameter-free and scalable singularity detection score for stratified manifolds with performance that is competitive with or better than the state of the art, while being faster to compute.